etel-archive/reach-wan-devices/README.md

 ## import components

+- You are required to import only MainComponent.

-- Import the necessary components where ever required:
+- But in case you want to import any other component, the necessary components where ever required:
   eg: You need the Natting component inside the natting page, you would do it as:

   ```jsx